Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 Funfact, the thumbnail is dynamically rewritten each time the image is saved into the Game Boy Camera, even if just one pixel is changed.
 So I just provide a generic image thumbnail that will soon diseappear.

+# Research

-I globally still continue to try understanding how the data are arranged into the savestate, so work in progress.
+I loosely continue trying to understand how the data are arranged into the savestate (see research folder).
+To what I understand now :
+- user ID (birthdate, gender and name) is embedded into image informations section only, address range 0xXXFB0-0xXXFF0 ;
+- score at Ball is stored at adress 0x01C09 (at least) and 0x011A2 and modifies what seems to be a checksum at bytes 0x010D7-0x10D8 and bytes 0x011B0-0x011B1.
+It also modifies many bytes in image information.
+- score at Space Fever is stored at adress 0x010C5-0x010C6 (at least) and 0x0118E-0x0119F and modifies the same bytes as Ball in what seems to be a checksum shared with the vector state.